 This is a combination of ultraviolet A rays and the drug Psoralens, either as pills or a cream, results in a darkening of your skin.

 If your case is severe, a procedure called depigmentation is an option.
 This process completely removes color from your skin, resulting in your entire skin being the same very light tone.
 Because this makes your skin very susceptible to sun damage, this treatment is rare.
 Another option for severe cases is skin grafting, which involves replacing your light-colored patches with thin layers of your normal toned skin that have been removed from other, more discrete areas of your body.
-Learn more about vitiligo treatment at WebMD.com.
+Learn more about vitiligo treatment by visiting WebMD.com.

 Think You Might Have Vitiligo?
 Contact West Dermatology to Find Out